theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 ## L211, or Simple Substring Search

-Having looked at all these complex alternatives, allow me to jump back to the solution I came up with before looking at any of those.
+Having looked at all these complex alternatives, allow me to introduce the solution I came up with before looking at any of those.

 Moving away from nested loops and sliding windows it actually involves **one pointer and a single loop**.
 Its time complexity is much more predictable: O(n), no matter what.